Kibbles/Sheetpost/README.md

 ## Quirks
 - Uploading is slow.
 A 5MB file takes roughly ~3 minutes.
+- It doesn't support multiple files, but you can upload a .zip or .7z archive.
 - Google Sheets has a hardcoded character limit of 50,000 per cell.
 Sheetpost utilizes 45,000 character per cell, just to be safe.
 You can probably tweak this and gain some more "performance".
 - Sheets interprets a cell starting with "=" as a formula.
 To combat this, Sheetpost prepends every single line with a single quote (').
 This is stupid, but it works.
 The `get` mode consequently trims out the first single quote per cell when reassembling the file.